 Cry34Ab1 and Cry35Ab1 are present at very low levels in the corn kernels, which would therefore have to be labelled as genetically modified.
+Corn products made from the corn kernel such as corn chips, breakfast cereals, nutrition bars, extruded snack foods, and products containing corn starch may therefore be required to be labelled as GM.
 More highly processed products that contain no novel DNA or protein would not be required to be labelled.